BinaryStudioAcademy/bsa-winter-2022-growup-mobile/readme.md

 This project is mainly focused on the Android platform.
 Pay attention that if we add any library, we **MUST** configure it for both IOS and Android platforms.

 Also please note that we use `yarn` for this project.

-In case you install new library don't forget to run 'cd ios && pod install' or just 'npx pod-install'
+In case you install new library don't forget to run `cd ios && pod install` or just `npx pod-install`

 ## Commits